 1. The social milieu in the 1820s

 These six years demonstrated to contemporaries, more forcibly than they do to the historian, what could happen to the established political order in a period of violent social instability without adequate structural support.
 Very rapid political progress by Preston Radicals in the name of the working classes raises questions about revolutionary divisions in Preston Society comparable with Foster’s view of Oldham (1).
-The connection is not merely historiographical because the Radicals of Preston themselves looked to Oldham as an example. (see below p.
-111)
+The connection is not merely historiographical because the Radicals of Preston themselves looked to Oldham as an example. (see Chapter 2.4b)

 Violent instability was literally violent.
 Small traces of evidence suggest not only the penal savagery of impotent medieval government but the gunlaw of the frontier.
 A man found guilty of burglary at the Lancaster Assizes was hanged in front of a dense and silent crowd.
 The repeal of the Combination Laws in 1824 was followed by a wave of strikes, and in Preston there were turn-outs of spinners, during which one ‘nobstick’ (strike breaker) was shot.
 (2) Millowners struggled to restore control by other means: for example, the magistrates punished two 13 year old boys for leaving Swainson’s mill without due notice with a month’s hard labour in the House of Correction.
 What was possible at the extreme, though of course not typical, was shown in an incident in 1825, on the estate of Robert Townley Parker’s Cuerden Hall, just south of Preston.
 Fourteen poachers were ambushed by a larger number of gamekeepers, and the fierce gun battle which ensued left one poacher apparently dying and all but two of the others dreadfully cut up’ (3)